akkadotnet/Akka.Persistence.Sql/docs/articles/configuration.md

       # This batch size controls the maximum number of rows that will be sent
       # In a single round trip to the DB.
 This is different than the -actual- batch size,
       # And intentionally set larger than batch-size,
-      # to help atomic writes be faster
+      # to help atomicwrites be faster
       # Note that Linq2Db may use a lower number per round-trip in some cases.
       db-round-trip-max-batch-size = 1000